-1. Be careful about such warning signs as spinal pain and problems.
-Although the occasional back pain is common, it could be an indication of a more serious health problem.
-Therefore, you should seek medical attention to correct the symptoms.
+1. Be careful about warning signs like spinal pain.
+Although occasional back pain is common, it could be an indication of a more serious health issue and you should seek medical attention to correct the symptoms.

 2. Sleep is important to your spinal column and to your overall health.
-Get enough sleep and ensure that you sleep on your side or your back, and not on the stomach.
+Getting enough sleep and sleeping on your side or your back, and not stomach is imperative.
 Invest in a pillow and supportive mattress to promote proper alignment of the neck.

 3. Stretching helps the neck and back.
 Keeping flexible will also maintain normal functioning of your joints and an excellent range of motion, while reducing chances of body injury.
 Most back pain problems arise from tight hamstrings.
 You can remedy this (and promote spinal health) by stretching out your body every so often.

 4. Staying active helps maintain proper health and wellness.
 Swim, bike, walk, and visit the gym regularly.
 The best exercise regimen should combine aerobic activity, strengthening, and stretching.

 5. Stay hydrated to maintain fluidity in the joints and soft tissue elasticity.
 The spinal discs are highly vulnerable to the loss of hydration.
 If they sink, you will be prone to painful disc conditions such as ruptures and bulging.
 Additionally, when the spine loses its protective padding, you will lose structural health.